-After the submission deadline, the Admissions Committee for the Department of Chemical and Systems Biology will select candidates to attend a four-day interview weekend scheduled for February 27 – March 3, 2012.
+After the submission deadline, the Admissions Committee for the Department of Chemical and Systems Biology will select candidates to attend a three-day interview weekend scheduled for March 1 – March 4, 2017.
 For international students who are unable to attend, a phone or Skype interview can be scheduled with the committee.
-Please note that the Biosciences Admissions Office will be closed December 24, 2012 through January 4, 2013.
+Please note that the Biosciences Admissions Office will be closed December 21, 2016 through January 3, 2017.

 Frequently Asked Questions